CraftAcademy/library-challenge/README.md

   *User story:*
   ```
-  As a library
+  As a librarian
-  In order to know what books we are able to lend to visitors
+  In order to update the availability of books in the collection
   I would like to be able to allow individuals to check out a book
   ```